Car park policy enforcement and appeals

 How do I appeal against the parking charge?

 If you choose to appeal against the charge you must do this within 28 days of receiving the PCN, otherwise you revoke your opportunity to appeal.
 If your first appeal is rejected by Open Parking you may appeal to the IAS (Independent Appeals Service).

-On receipt of your appeal the appeals department will commence investigations.
-You will usually have a full written response to your appeal within 14 working days of receipt.
-Where it will not be possible to provide a response within that timescale you will be notified of the delay and provided with an estimated date for response.
+On receipt of your appeal the appeals department will start investigations.
+You'll usually have a full written response to your appeal within 14 working days of receipt.
+Where it won't be possible to provide a response within that timescale you'll be notified of the delay and provided with an estimated date for response.